-- Check: When it’s a player’s turn and no one has made a bet before, they can choose to “check” instead of raise.
-This marks the end of their turn and play passes to the next player.
+- Check: When it’s a player’s turn, and no one has made a bet before, they can choose to “check” instead of raise.
+This marks the end of their turn, and the play passes to the next player.

 - Raise: The player wants to increase the table bet when it’s their turn to play (they can choose by how much, depending on the table limit).

 Variations of Poker

 Considering how many types of poker there are, it would be impractical to name all the different kinds of poker games here.
 These are just some of the most popular versions of poker that you’re likely to find.

 Undoubtedly the most popular version of poker for quite some time now, Texas Hold’em can be found at any online casino or land-based establishment.
 It’s also likely to be the featured game for most casinos and players can choose from a host of tables with distinct themes and varying stakes.